 - do not touch your eyes, nose or mouth

 Any employees who are worried about symptoms should use the online NHS111 service (https://111.nhs.uk/) or call NHS 111.
-Government advice is not to go directly to your GP or other healthcare environment.
+Government advice is not to go directly to your GP or other healthcare professional.

 Signs and symptoms of Coronavirus

-Government advice is that anyone who feels unwell with these symptoms, however mild should remain at home for 7 days please see attached COVID-19: stay at home guidance.
+Current Government advice is that in the absence of a test result, anyone who feels unwell with these symptoms, however mild should remain at home for 7 days please see attached

 If an employee or a member of their household have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill.
 Usual absence procedure and contractual rules for SSP and Company Sick Pay will apply.